 Mother: ‘Death on the Nile’ is on.
 Met David Niven several times.
 Utterly charming man.
 Wrote a brilliant memoir, whose name escapes me.

 Me: Wake up and wonder if son wants to play ‘Animal Crossing’.
 Decide not to wake him up as he is only young once.

 Wife: Sour dough bread in a Dutch Oven.
 New recipe.
 Very excited.
 Play Handel’s ‘Messiah’ while making the dough.
 Can hear ‘Death on the Nile’ from the sitting room.
 Turn up the volume on the Messiah.
 Battle of the bands?

 Wife: ‘V’ brings coffee around for a chat in the front garden.
-Husband lurks around the conversation, like Fester, and manhandles the red Japanese maple, whose feathery leaves are blossoming.
+Husband lurks around the conversation like Fester from the Addams Family and manhandles the red Japanese maple whose feathery leaves are blossoming.
 When he brings out the hedge clippers, I ask him to go and get dressed.
 ‘V’ very patient.

 Wife: Slobbery is getting me down.
 Tonight we are going to dress up for dinner and eat outside.
 Clarify with husband that this means trousers, shoes and a shirt.
 There’s enough time for him to go iron something, if he wants to.